danwerner21/CUBIX09/basic/README.md

 # Description

-This is a heavily modifiedport of Microsoft Extended BASIC, as used in the Tandy Color Computer 2.
+This is a heavily modified port of Microsoft Extended BASIC, as used in the Tandy Color Computer 2.
 This was forked from a port by Grant Searle.
 See http://searle.x10host.com/6809/Simple6809.html